Board Certification (advanced)

 The scope of knowledge for the Board Certified exam will rely heavily on the applicant's cumulative experience and further training in medicolegal death investigation.
 It can include independent study and attendance at workshops, seminars, and other training venues.
 As a minimum, and given that the examination is broad based and encompasses the Forensic Sciences, the applicant is required to have an Associate Degree.

-The 5.5 hour examination is administered online at local colleges and universities.
+The 5.5 hour examination is administered online at local colleges, universities and approved testing centers.
 It is divided into two parts:

 - A Performance Section--This portion consists of three medicolegal death scene scenarios.
 You will be asked to:

 - Write a narrative description of the scene in the space provided using medical terminology.

 - Develop a set of up to 10 questions that could be used to interview witnesses and/or suspects.

 - Develop a list of up to 5 pieces of potential evidence.